mrdaemon/exosphere/docs/source/configuration.rst

 - :option:`default_username`
 - :option:`max_threads`

-You will find below a detailed list of all available options, their defaults, and examples of how to set them in the configuration file.
+Below is a detailed list of all available options, their defaults, and examples of how to set them in the configuration file.